USC-NSL/Medusa/README.md

 ```

 The first and the second are mandatory.
 The third and fourth are optional depending on your usage.
 Compile **medusa_android>/Medusa** project and install it in a phone.

+Note that if you wish build any additional medusalets, you must compile them and move the .apk file to **medusa_android/Medusa/assets/**

 ### Run the HelloWorld app.
 To verify all configurations are correct, execute a simple app.